take a peek at the exhibition paying tribute to punk’s pioneers

 Photography Shirley Baker.
 Two punks drinking cider, Stockport, 1983.
 Courtesy of Shirley Baker Estate / Mary Evans Picture Library.

-The exhibition features previously unseen images from 80s female street style pioneer Shirley Baker, who was active in the north of England throughout her life, and here charts those keeping the torch burning for original punk style in mid-80s Manchester; and a new work by Nick Knight, featuring interviews with many of punk's key players, tracing an oral and visual history of the scene's evolution.
+The exhibition features previously unseen images from 80s female street style pioneer Shirley Baker, who was active in the north of England throughout her life, and here charts those keeping the torch burning for original punk style in mid-80s Manchester.
+There's a new work by Nick Knight, featuring interviews with many of punk's key players, tracing an oral and visual history of the scene's evolution.

 Alongside this, there will be screenings of Derek Jarman's landmark 1978 film, Jubilee; a performance by The Raincoats in the gallery; an event taking a look inside the archive of punk historian Toby Mott; and two off site exhibitions at Sonos Studios in Shoreditch.

-For more information on the above events and to purchase tickets for The Raincoats gig please visit our website thephotographersgallery.org.uk
+For more information and to purchase tickets for The Raincoats gig visit thephotographersgallery.org.uk

 Text Felix Petty